 One mile north of Shore Acres, Sunset Bay State Park offers overnight camping facilities and a sheltered beach.
 One mile to the south, Cape Arago State Park has hiking trails, picnic tables, and excellent opportunities for viewing tidepool life and the offshore colonies of seals and sea lions on Shell Island and Simpson Reef, part of Oregon Islands National Wildlife Refuge.
 All three parks are connected by a segment of the Oregon Coast Trail.

 From Thanksgiving through New Year's Eve, the gardens are ablaze with hundreds of thousands of colored lights and holiday decorations.
 A tradition since 1987, the event attracts thousands from throughout the region.
 Consider a weekday visit to avoid crowds and a long wait for parking.
 Entrance to the event is free; parking is $5 (cash only).

 The park is open 8 a.m. to dusk daily, year-round.
 Closing times are posted at the park entrance.
 Entrance to the gardens is free, but a $5 daily parking fee (cash only) is required to visit the park and garden.

-The Friends of Shore Acres operate an information and gift center at the entrance to the formal gardens where visitors can purchase items that relate to the historical and natural features of Shore Acres.
-The Friends also sponsor a variety of horticultural and cultural events at the garden throughout the year.
+The Friends of Shore Acres operate an information and gift center at the entrance to the formal gardens, where visitors can purchase items that relate to the historical and natural features of Shore Acres.
+The Friends also sponsor a variety of horticultural and cultural events throughout the year.

 Commercial and recreational use of a radio controlled aircraft, unmanned aircraft - "drones", quad-copters' and similar are prohibited at Shore Acres, Sunset Bay, Norton Gulch, and Cape Arago.